Spoonail-Iroiro/maginai/MOD_DEVELOP_en.md

 Since async functions return a `Promise`, register it as a Postprocess.
 (See [Postprocess](#postprocess)).

-\* Since it is not a module, top-level await in `init.js` will result in an error.
+\* Since `init.js` is not a module, top-level await will result in an error.